neondatabase/website/content/docs/guides/ferretdb.md

 - **Multiple backend options**

-    FerretDB currently supports Postgres and SQLite backends, with many ongoing works to support other backends.
+    FerretDB currently supports Postgres and SQLite backends, with many ongoing efforts to support other backends.
 Many databases built on Postgres can serve as a backend for FerretDB, including Neon.
-That means you can take advantage of all the features available in that backend to scale and manage your database infrastructure without fear of vendor lock-in.
+That means you can take advantage of all the features available in the backend of your choice to scale and manage your database infrastructure without fear of vendor lock-in.

 To learn more, see [Understanding FerretDB](https://docs.ferretdb.io/understanding-ferretdb/).